duthied/Free-Friendika/doc/Vagrant.md

 	$> vagrant plugin install vagrant-vbguest

 On the next Vagrant up, the version problem should be fixed.

+If `friendica.local` is not resolved, you may need to add an entry to the `/etc/hosts` file (or similar configuration depending on the OS you are using).

 For further documentation of vagrant, please see [the vagrant*docs*](https://docs.vagrantup.com/v2/).